 Our clinical program with filgotinib in UC

 Gilead initiated the SELECTION Phase 2b/3 trial in UC with filgotinib in December 2016.
 SELECTION investigates efficacy and safety of 100 mg and 200 mg filgotinib once-daily compared to placebo in patients with moderately to severely active disease including those with prior antibody therapy failure.
 Gilead will recruit approximately 1,300 patients from the United States, Europe, Latin America, Canada, and Asia/Pacific regions.
-The SELECTION Phase 2b/3 trial in UC will include a futility analysis, serving as the Phase 2b part of this integrated Phase 2b/3 trial.
-The outcome of the futility analysis is expected to be reported in 2018.
-Men and women in SELECTION will be randomized to receive placebo, 100 mg or 200 mg filgotinib.
+Men and women in SELECTION were randomized to receive placebo, 100 mg or 200 mg filgotinib.
 In the United States, males may receive 200 mg if they failed at least one anti-TNF and vedolizumab.

 In May 2018, Gilead and we announced that an independent Data Monitoring Committee (DMC) conducted a planned interim futility analysis of SELECTION after 350 patients completed the induction period in the Phase 2b portion of the trial.
 The DMC recommended that the study proceed into Phase 3 as planned at both the 100 mg and 200 mg once daily dose level in biologic-experienced and biologic-naïve patients.
 Gilead completed screening for SELECTION in 2019.